-This holiday plant happens to be dangerous.
+This holiday plant is dangerous.
 It contains saponins which can cause diarrhea and vomiting for dogs and even humans when ingested.

-This plant has two kinds, spring and autumn crocuses.
-These two kinds of crocuses are both poisonous.
-Though the autumn crocus has a higher level of toxicity compared to the spring crocus.
+This plant has two kinds, spring and autumn crocuses which are both poisonous.
+The autumn crocus has a higher toxicity level than the spring crocus.
 Autumn crocus causes your dog to have liver damage, seizures, and a burning sensation inside the mouth.
 On the other hand, spring crocus can cause gastrointestinal problems such as diarrhea, vomiting, and too much drooling.

 It is one of the plants that can be fatal to your dog.
-Its leaves are highly toxic and just eating a few of them can cause a quick reaction in your dogs like vomiting and diarrhea.
-You can also easily notice if your dog ingested it because it will immediately irritate your dog’s mouth once eaten.
-In case this happens, you must bring your dog immediately to a vet.
+Its leaves are highly toxic, and just eating a few can cause a quick reaction in your dogs, like vomiting and diarrhea.
+You can also quickly notice if your dog ingested it because it immediately irritates your dog’s mouth.
+If this happens, you must bring your dog directly to a vet.

 Bay is a known houseplant and food seasoning.
-This tasty plant is unfortunately dangerous to your dog.
-It contains eugenol that causes dogs to vomit and have diarrhea as well as kidney failure, and drooling.
+This tasty plant is, unfortunately, dangerous to your dog.
+It contains eugenol that causes dogs to vomit and have diarrhea, kidney failure, and drooling.

-Every part of this plant is toxic to dogs, but the roots are the most toxic among the parts.
-It has a very high level of calcium oxalates, it is a substance that can cause vomiting and diarrhea for dogs.
+Every part of this plant is toxic to dogs, but the roots are the most poisonous among its parts.
+It has very high calcium oxalates, which can cause vomiting and diarrhea in dogs.

-Though this plant is extremely popular and delicious, the toxicity of its tree is extreme as well.
-Farmers who grow this tree are surely aware of this knowledge.
-Cherry leaves and branches contain cyanogenic glycosides which are harmful to humans and animals.
-If your dog eats parts of the cherry tree, it can cause your pet to have difficulty breathing, and dilated pupils, and can even go into shock.
+Though this plant is delicious, its tree’s toxicity is also extreme.
+Farmers who grow this tree are indeed aware of this knowledge.
+Cherry leaves and branches contain cyanogenic glycosides that harm humans and animals.
+If your dog eats parts of the cherry tree, it can cause your pet to have difficulty breathing, dilated pupils, and can even go into shock.

 This plant is also known as sowbread.
-It can be fatal for your dogs when this was ingested.
+It can be fatal for your dogs when this is ingested.
 It can also cause seizures, vomiting, and diarrhea.